 Getting your First Sight of Lake Baikal

 Two stops later and the train is just about full, with seats for three facing another set of three on either side of the aisle, but before long there were just four of us in the carriage as we found our first view of Lake Baikal.
-On the 5,2000 kilometres of the Trans Siberian that we’ve travelled so far we’ve seen endless birch trees and slightly rolling landscape.
-Now we finally see snow-capped mountains, fluffy clouds and the glorious blue of the largest lake in the world.
+On the 5,2000 kilometers of the Trans Siberian that we’ve traveled so far we’ve seen endless birch trees and a slightly rolling landscape.
+Now we finally see snow-capped mountains, fluffy clouds, and the glorious blue of the largest lake in the world.
+This ia truly glorious Asian Landmark and you shouldn’t miss it.

 Arriving at Slyudyanka 1 on the Circum Baikal Railway